The Economist: History

-Wilson described it as taking part in "a severe contest between intelligence, which presses forward, and an unworthy, timid ignorance obstructing our progress", a phrase which still appears on its masthead as the publication's mission.
+Wilson described it as taking part in "a severe contest between intelligence, which presses forward, and an unworthy, timid ignorance obstructing our progress", a phrase which still appears on its imprint (US: masthead) as the publication's mission.
 It has long been respected as "one of the most competent and subtle Western periodicals on public affairs".
 It was cited by Karl Marx in his formulation of socialist theory because Marx felt the publication epitomised the interests of the bourgeoisie.
 He wrote that "the London Economist, the European organ of the aristocracy of finance, described most strikingly the attitude of this class."
 In 1915, revolutionary Vladimir Lenin referred to The Economist as a "journal that speaks for British millionaires".
 Additionally, Lenin stated that The Economist held a "bourgeois-pacifist" position and supported peace out of fear of revolution.

+In the currency disputes of the mid-nineteenth century, the journal sided with the Banking School against the Currency School.
+It criticised the Bank Charter Act 1844 which restricted the amount of bank notes that the Bank of England could issue on the basis of Currency School policy encouraged by Lord Overstone, that eventually developed into monetarism.
+It blamed the 1857 financial crisis in Britain on 'a certain class of doctrinaires who 'refer every commercial crisis and its disastrous consequences to "excessive issues of bank notes".
+It identified the causes of the financial crisis as variations in interest rates and a build-up of excess financial capital leading to unwise investments.